evilbunnyrabbits/git-workflow-merge-conflicts-lab-nyc01-seng-ft-062220/README.md

    conflict"
 4. Fix the merge conflict
-5. Delete Doc and Marty's branches on your computer
+5. Delete Doc and Marty's branches on your computer `master` branch.
-6. Verify that Doc and Marty's branches have been integrated to your local `master` branch.

 ### Step 1: Confirm You Have Both Branches